 When more than one person owns a property, there are two main ways to share it.

 The first is a joint tenancy, which is common for married couples.
 Under this arrangement, neither owner has specific shares in the property – they’re both equal.
 If one co-owner dies, the other inherits the entire property, regardless of whether the deceased has left a will (this is called the right of survivorship).

 As of 13th May 2019, Muis has said that the Fatwa Committee recognises joint tenancies as being religiously valid for Muslims.

-The other arrangement, tenants-in-common, is a norm for investment properties (particularly commercial properties).
-Tenants-in-common own a specific share in the property (such as 30 per cent of the property).
+The other arrangement, tenancy-in-common, is a norm for investment properties (particularly commercial properties).
+Tenants-in-common own a specific share in the property (such as 30% of the property).
 When one co-owner dies, the other doesn’t immediately inherit the whole property; they still only retain their share in it.

-For example, say you and a business partner purchase an industrial property, and you own 30 per cent.
+For example, say you and a business partner purchase an industrial property, and you own 30%.
 If your business partner dies, you won’t inherit the whole property.
-You would retain your 30 per cent, and your business partner’s portion might go to, say, one of her children.
+You would retain your 30%, and your business partner’s portion might go to, say, one of their children.

 You must decide the method of holding the property at the time of purchase.

 For families, joint tenancies are practical and simple.
 It ensures that, if one partner dies, their property is simply taken over by their spouse (or other co-owning family member) with no hassle.

 However, there are two advantages to tenancy-in-common for families: